yonggang-Xie/Notes/Leetcode_collections.md

 ## NOT fimiliar
+- subarray sum equals to k (560) store every sum in hashmap, if sum - k seen , from there to here is a solution.
 - Nth digit (400) 1. find digit_len, 2. find num by (//) 3. find digit by (%).
 - K-th Smallest in Lexicographical Order () 10-ary tree
 - Kth Largest Element in an Array (215) quick select.